 You can find more information about Parks Australia in our publications.

 Senior management team

-Dr Barbara Musso is Assistant Secretary for the Marine and Island Parks Branch, with responsibility to manage the 58 Australia’s Marine Parks, Christmas Island and Pulu Keeling Marine Parks and the Norfolk Island Marine Park.
+Dr Barbara Musso is Branch Head for the Marine and Island Parks Branch, with responsibility to manage the 58 Australia’s Marine Parks, Christmas Island and Pulu Keeling Marine Parks and the Norfolk Island Marine Park.
 Barbara is on secondment from the CSIRO, where her position is Program Director for the Marine National Facility.